Criminal Records in Miami

 If you miss a court appearance and the clerk’s office can verify that you were notified, a judge may issue a warrant called a bench warrant.
 A bond amount is set after the bench warrant is issued, and that is how much you must pay out of jail if “picked up” on a bench warrant.
 An Alias capias, also known as an AC warrant, is an equivalent warrant but for felony cases.

 A bench warrant or AC warrant will not just go away.
-Call our Miami criminal defense lawyers for help handling your case!
+Contact our firm for help handling your case!